29satnam/ASUS-Z170k_GTX1050_Hackintosh/README.md

 #### Why OpenCore?
   - Better memory management, 8 seconds bootup time.
-  - Dual screen issue with the newer clover builds, I've not been update clover for some time.
+  - Dual screen issue with the newer clover builds, I've not been able to update clover for some time.
   - OpenCore seems like the future of hackintosh machines.

 #### BIOS Settings